NilK15/youtube-design-html-css-only/README.md

 # Youtube Front-End Responsive Clone - No Functionality Only Design!

-### My attempt at copying the YouTube website design (non-functional).
+### My attempt at replicating the YouTube website design (non-functional) usingly purely HTML and CSS only (and Google Fonts).

 ### Steps:
-* Screenshot taken of personal YouTube account's homepage.
+1. Screenshot taken of personal YouTube account's homepage.

-* Modified the image into nested layouts, color coded based on nested level.
+2. Modified the image into nested layouts, color coded based on nested level.
 This aided in helping structuring the design.

-* The SVGs were copied by inspecting the document of the real YouTube site, then pasting the <svg> element code  into newly created, local .svg files.
+3. The SVGs were copied by inspecting the document of the real YouTube site, then pasting the <svg> element code  into newly created, local .svg files.

-  `NOTE: Needed to add xmlns="http://www.w3.org/2000/svg" in the <svg> tag of the newly created local .svg files.`
+4. Thumbnail, channel, and account pictures were all retrieved in the same fashion, except these were saved as .jpg files instead of .svg.

-Thumbnail, channel, and account pictures were all retrieved in the same fashion, except these were saved as .jpg files instead of .svg.
+  `NOTE: Have to add xmlns="http://www.w3.org/2000/svg" in the <svg> tag of the copied <svg> element when pasting into local .svg files, otherwise will not recognize SVG.`